-A few years ago, Nicole and I finally completed our last will and testament.
-We procrastinated for the better part of two years because we were binge watching Game of Thrones and House of Cards.
-Excuses yes, but these are some epic shows!
+A few years ago, Nicole and I finally completed our family will.
+We procrastinated for the better part of two years because we were binge-watching Game of Thrones and House of Cards.
+Excuses yes, but these were some epic shows!

-To show you that this very important task can be easily done, I’ve listed out the 6 steps that Nicole and I followed to get the will prepared, signed and stored.
+To show you that this very important task can be easily done, I’ve listed out the 6 steps that Nicole and I followed to get the family will prepared, signed, and stored.

 In marriage, communication is the key to success.
-The same goes with preparing your last will and testament.
+The same goes for preparing your family will.
 With that spirit in mind, block out 30 minutes to chat with your spouse and answer the following questions together:

 You don’t want the “will discovery” to be a big dramatic movie when you die.
 Make sure your chosen executor knows that you want them in this role and make sure they are okay with it.

 If you feel like you have a fairly straightforward family and money situation, an online will can work for you.
-Online will creation services like LegalZoom, Quicken Willmaker or US Legal Forms all carry the same legal weight as consulting with an attorney as long as the will complies with state laws.
+Online will creation services like Trust & Will carry the same legal weight as consulting with an attorney as long as the will complies with state laws.
 Make sure you choose your specific state when developing a will online.
-Nicole and I used US Legal Forms.
-It was a downloadable kit for $39.
-We have the ability to modify it easily if we have more kids or if we decide to change the chosen guardian of our kids.

 If you have been divorced, have children from other marriages, have property in other states or own a business, consider seeking out a trusted lawyer who can help you draft your will.

 Related Article: Trust & Will Review: Create a Will Online to Protect Your Family